 - Presented irregularly in various states, so check our Calendar for Educators or Training Courses for educators

-Large public Maternity Services with a Birth and Parenting Education Service may offer short or longer courses in adult learning and group facilitation, predominantly for health professionals from that area health service.
-Enquire near you, or check our CAPEA Calendar for Educators or Training Courses for educators
+LARGE PUBLIC MATERNITY SERVICES with a Birth and Parenting Education Service may offer short or longer courses in adult learning and group facilitation, predominantly for health professionals from that area health service.
+Examples include Enquire at a large public health maternity service near you.

 Lamaze International has existed in USA for over 60 years.
 Educator training has been available in Australia since 2016 through Birthwell Birthright, and open to all interested in maternity care, with additional components for those not currently working as registered health professionals in this area.
 Those who complete all the components may apply for international Lamaze Certification.
 The mission of Lamaze International is to advance safe and healthy pregnancy, birth and early parenting through evidence-based education and advocacy.
 Their vision is “knowledgeable parents making informed decisions.”
 This training course has been endorsed by CAPEA.

 Calmbirth ® was developed to educate and empower pregnant couples so that they may experience pregnancy, labour and childbirth with the tools necessary for the most positive outcome.
 It provides training programs for Calmbirth ® facilitators, all of whom must also hold a current, relevant, Australian professional health registration.

 She Births ® offers training programs for childbirth educators and prenatal yoga practitioners